Japan has not narrowed trade differences with U.S., negotiator says

 "In these circumstances, I cannot say that we have narrowed our differences."

-Breaking a U.S.-Japan deadlock over access to Japan's farm and auto markets is seen as key to finalizing the TPP.
+Breaking a U.S.-Japan deadlock over access to Japan's farm and auto markets is seen as key to finalising the TPP.

 The United States wants Japan to open its rice, beef and pork, dairy, and sugar markets - politically powerful sectors that Abe has vowed to defend.
 Japan wants a timetable on U.S. promises to drop tariffs of 2.5 percent on imports of passenger cars and 25 percent on light trucks.